wirenboard/wb-modbus-ext-scanner/docs/protocol.en.md

 ## Event polling order

-The polling cycle can begin after the completion of any command, including the slave's response.
-The request begins with the master sending a packet with the `0x10` event request command.
+The polling cycle can begin after the completion of any command, including the server's response.
+The request begins with the client sending a packet with the `0x10` event request command.
 If there is nothing to confirm, set the confirmation field to 0 address 0 flag.

 Devices conduct arbitration through standard 3.5 frames (see description below), and if there are devices that want to report events that have occurred, then the device that wins the arbitration responds with a packet with the command `0x11`, in which it transmits a list of events.
 Events have an identifier, a type, and optionally additional data.
 The maximum packet size is 256 bytes according to the standard.
 If the events do not fit into one packet, then at the next request the device will continue to win arbitration and transmit events.

-The master can then repeat the cycle and request events again.
+The client can then repeat the cycle and request events again.

-Confirmation of receipt of events by the master is done through the parameters in the following request, in order to save time when polling, see "Confirmation of event receipt"
+Confirmation of receipt of events by the client is done through the parameters in the following request, in order to save time when polling, see "Confirmation of event receipt"

-If a device is transmitting too many events and preventing others from transmitting events, the master can specify a slave id greater than the device's in the request packet to allow that device to pass (along with all others whose `slave_id` is less than the specified one).
+If a device is transmitting too many events and preventing others from transmitting events, the client can specify a server id greater than the device's in the request packet to allow that device to pass (along with all others whose `slave_id` is less than the specified one).

 ### Arbitration in events